madushkavi/Saloon_frontend/README.md

 - **Collaborative Development:** A collaborative project with different contributors focusing on separate components, ensuring a robust and feature-rich system.

 ## Getting Started
-To get started with this project,the backend repository [Saloon_backend](https://github.com/madushkavi/Saloon_backend).
+To get started with this project, the backend repository [Saloon_backend](https://github.com/madushkavi/Saloon_backend).

 ### Customer Dashboard
 For customer-specific features and functionalities, explore the customer dashboard developed by[Udara](https://github.com/JayaniUdara).